carlos-ds/personal-web/articles/online-and-offline-browser-events.md

 ## NetworkInformation

-Although out of scope for our use case, it was interesting to discover <span class="inline-code">Navigator.connection</span> property contained more network goodies, in the form of a [NetworkInformation instance](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation).
+Although out of scope for our use case, it was interesting to discover <span class="inline-code">window.navigation.connection</span> contained more network goodies, in the form of a [NetworkInformation instance](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation).

 In my case, it contained the following: